LittleBigBug/acoworth/README.md

 Currently there is a loose implementation to support SnowGear's Premium Shop plugin (see [#2](https://github.com/LittleBigBug/acoworth/issues/2)).
 Obviously due to this plugin being premium I cannot include a jar in source, and not everyone who wants to compile has access to the plugin.

-AcoWorth's maven project contains a profile called `build-with-snowgears-shop` and will not try to add snowgears as a dependency and will not load or compile the listener class.
-Sometimes using maven build packaging fails without Snowgears shop and the build snowgears shop profile disabled, `net.yasfu.acoworth/ShopListeners/SnowgearsListener.java` will also have syntax errors in the IDE.
-First run the "compile" goal/lifecycle before the package goal/lifecycle like shown below.

-If that doesn't work, just delete the SnowgearsListener.java class and the references to it in AcoWorthPlugin.java
+There are a couple of dependencies which have not been included due to the fact they are premium plugins.
+If you are building this yourself and you don't own these plugins, you may have to remove the listener class and the references to it in the main plugin class.
+After that it should build cleanly.

 Build the maven project with the package goal/lifecycle and the AcoWorth jar will be built in `target/`